-If your divorce has not been finalized yet, it is a good idea to consult an estate planning attorney before making any changes to (including revoking) a trust.
-You should also consult an estate planning lawyer before changing beneficiaries for things like IRA accounts or life insurance policies that avoid probate.
+If your divorce has not been finalized yet, it is a good idea to consult an estate planning attorney before making any changes to a revocable trust.
+You should also consult an estate planning lawyer before changing beneficiaries for things that avoid probate like IRA accounts or a life insurance policy.

 Make sure to do a full accounting and not hide any assets or property.
-In the case that your spouse, their attorney, or a judge discovers that this has happened, you may face severe sanctions (monetary fines) or a charge of perjury.
+In the case that a judge discovers that either party is hiding assets, that party may face severe sanctions (monetary fines) or a charge of perjury.
 And note that if you happen to fail to report assets or provide financial information to your spouse during a divorce, a court can order you to do so.

-After the divorce has been finalized, there are several things that you should address as soon as possible if you have named your ex-spouse as a beneficiary, agent in a power of attorney form, or healthcare proxy.
-This list includes the following:
+After the divorce is finalized, there are several things that you should address as soon as possible if you have named your ex-spouse as a beneficiary, agent in a power of attorney form, or healthcare proxy.

-As mentioned, guardianship is another critical thing to consider.
+Estate planning for divorced parents may also mean guardianship is a critical thing to consider.
 Guardianship and custody are two things that often get mistaken for one another but are actually different.
 Guardianship means that the court grants someone other than the child's biological parents the right to care for a minor.
 More often than not, custody describes a parent caring for their own child.

-Assuming that after the divorce, the custody of any children remains joint, it could be important to revisit whoever is the guardian of the child in case something happens to both parents.
+Assuming that after the divorce, the custody of any children remains joint (as opposed to sole custody), it could be important to revisit whoever is the guardian of the child in case something happens to both parents.
 In the event that both parents are unable to care for the children, the court would grant custody to this guardian.
 Choosing someone that both parties trust is of utmost importance in this scenario.

 As mentioned, a healthcare proxy is a document that allows you to appoint another person to make healthcare decisions on your behalf in the event you are incapable of making healthcare decisions for yourself.